 We urge you to get involved through one, or both, of your concentration areas.
 You will find that you learn course material better when you apply it to real situations; that you are more interested in your education; that you will meet fantastic, like-minded people, making friends; and that you’re likely to have fun.
 And who knows, you may discover a career route while you’re at it.

-The following concentrations offer internship programs: Political Science, Sociology/Anthropology/Crime & Justice Studies, and Women’s Studies.
+The following concentrations offer internship programs: Political Science, Sociology/Anthropology, Sustainability, and Women's & Gender Studies.

-Talk to your advisor for ideas or visit Career Resources.
+Talk to your advisor for ideas, or visit the Career Development Center.